Translation functors and decomposition numbers for the periplectic Lie superalgebra $\mathfrak{p}(n)$: Combinatorics: Weight diagrams, translations and duality

 \subsection{Translation functors in terms of weight diagrams}

 We have the following description for the action of $\Theta'_i$ on the thick and thin Kac modules.
-By convention, any appearing diagram which is not defined, e.g. due to lack of black balls to be moved, corresponds to the zero module.
+By convention, any appearing diagram which is not defined, e.g., due to lack of black balls to be moved, corresponds to the zero module.

 Translation of thick Kac modules corresponds to moving black balls to position $k-1$, whereas translation of thin Kac modules corresponds to moving black balls away from $k$: \begin{proposition}[Translation of thick Kac modules] Let $k\in\mathbb{Z}$.
-Then \begin{enumerate}[i.)] \item $\Theta'_k\Delta(\lambda) \cong \Delta(\mu'')$ if $d_{\lambda}$ looks as follows at positions $k-2, k-1, k$
+Then \begin{enumerate}[i.)] \item $\Theta'_k\Delta(\lambda) \cong \Delta(\mu'')$ if $d_{\lambda}$ looks as follows at positions $k-2, k-1, k$ with $d_{\mu''}$ displayed underneath (all other positons agree in the two weight diagrams):